California Split: Plot

 In Los Angeles, a friendship blossoms between Bill Denny and Charlie Waters, fueled by their shared passion for gambling.
 The connection solidifies after a card player, whose winnings they have acquired, subjects them to a violent assault and robbery.
 Charlie, a wisecracking joker residing with two prostitutes, emerges as a seasoned gambler perpetually seeking the next big score.
 His wagers span poker, horse racing, boxing, and any opportunity offering odds.

 Initially, Bill is not as deeply entrenched in the gambling world.
 By day, he dabbles in work at a magazine, sidestepping his boss.
 Nevertheless, he is well on his way to succumbing to a full-fledged gaming addiction.
 As the two men traverse Charlie's home, Bill's office, seedy bars, card rooms, and various sports venues, Bill succumbs to the allure of the gambling lifestyle.
 To fuel his burgeoning habit, he plunges into debt with Sparkie, his bookie, and resorts to pawning possessions, including his car, to finance a bus trip to Reno.

 During their journey, Charlie identifies the assailant who mugged them at the film's outset.
 Seizing the opportunity for retribution, he confronts and robs the offender.
 On the road to Reno, Bill and Charlie pool their resources to stake Bill in a high-stakes poker game, featuring former world champion Amarillo Slim as one of the players, portraying himself.
 Bill emerges victorious, pocketing $18,000, and is convinced of his hot streak.

 Emboldened, he transitions to blackjack, roulette, and finally craps, accumulating more wealth with each game.
-However, a significant loss at the craps table leaves Bill emotionally drained and indifferent.
+However, an anti-climatic, yet profitable outcome at the craps table leaves Bill emotionally drained and indifferent.
 Despite Charlie's enthusiasm to continue gambling at other casinos, Bill, after splitting their winnings ($82,000), declares his intention to quit and return home.
 Although Charlie struggles to comprehend Bill's decision, he recognizes his friend's sincerity, and they part ways.